Effective December 26, 2020

-- If you have any symptoms of illness, or have been in close contact with someone who has symptoms, self-isolate and use the online COVID-19 Self-Assessment Tool to determine if you need to seek further care.
+- Remember: If you have any symptoms of illness, or have been in close contact with someone who has symptoms, get tested for COVID-19 at an assessment centre, self-isolate and if further care is needed, contact your health care provider or Lambton Public Health.

-- If someone has asked you to help them, do not enter their home unless absolutely necessary.
+- If someone has asked you to help them, do not enter their home unless necessary.

 - Limit non-essential visits in and outside of the home.
-Utilize food and medication delivery services where possible, connect the person to social engagement opportunities either over the phone (eg. Tel-check or Lambton County Connects), or set up online channels of communication by downloading apps on their electronic devices or connecting them with social media sites that connect them to programming or loved ones.
+Use food and medication delivery services where possible, connect the person to social programs either over the phone (eg. Tel-check or Lambton County Connects), or set up online chats by downloading apps on their electronic devices or connecting them with social media sites that connect them to programming or loved ones.

 The Ontario Caregiver Association offers free resources, a helpline and live chat for those caring for loved ones.
 They also have a collection of COVID-19 specific tips and resources for caregivers during this challenging time.